theuerc/Website/gitpod/docs/configure/billing/team-billing.md

 ![Team billing New](../../../static/images/docs/team-billing-new.png)

 Once a plan is active, Team billing will auto-subscribe new members, and the count will update automatically.

+Look for the green button to manage your payment details or to cancel your subscription.

 ![Team billing New](../../../static/images/docs/team-billing-subscribed.png)